department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/BDD-research-findings.md

  - Most users think they would use a VSO for a BDD process.

 ## Recommendations
-- Consider how the BDD program can be more discoverable on VA.gov
+- Consider how to make info about the BDD program more discoverable on VA.gov.
+- Fix the link "Pre-discharge claim" on VA.gov.
 - Consider making the "Can I file a claim online?" section and call-to-action button more prominent.
 - Remove the green sign-in button on the top of the BDD introduction page.
 - Allow users to add all their new conditions at once.